|Server||No. of GPUs||GPU Type||Current OS (as of 2017-11-7)||HasGluster|

 Some software will automatically detect the GPU capability of the server and use that information to compile; for other programs you may need to set specific flags or options.

-All of CHTC's GPU servers have "invida-docker" installed, a specific version of Docker that integrates Docker containers with GPUs.
+Some of CHTC's GPU servers have "invida-docker" installed, a specific version of Docker that integrates Docker containers with GPUs.
 If you can find or create a Docker image with your software that is based on the invidia-docker container, you can use this to run your jobs in CHTC.
 See our Docker guide for how to use Docker in CHTC.

 3. Submit File Considerations